Jackie Bradley Jr. Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 19th in MLB.

-- The Diamondbacks' 4.93 team ERA ranks 24th across all league pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA among all league pitching staffs (4.93).

-- The Diamondbacks rank 25th in baseball in home runs allowed (32 total, 1.4 per game).
+- Diamondbacks pitchers combine to rank 24th in baseball in home runs surrendered (32 total, 1.4 per game).

-- Henry will make his first start of the season for the Diamondbacks.

-- The 25-year-old lefty makes his season debut and pitches for the first time in more than a year.
+- Nelson makes the start for the Diamondbacks, his fifth of the season.
+He is 1-0 with a 4.91 ERA and 14 strikeouts through 22 2/3 innings pitched.

+- In his most recent outing on Friday against the San Diego Padres, the right-hander tossed five innings, allowing five earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.